Low-Income, Text, and Disabled Friendly

 Accessible design takes into account these factors, and it promotes website development that has content which all visitors can read or see (or at least have described to them).

 - No Specific Browser Requirement.
 Websites that require a particular browser are optimised for it only.
 Other browsers will not render its pages properly, if at all.
 The AIEL website does not require a specific browser.

 - No Advertisements.
 Ads take time to load, often intrude upon, or interfere with, the content of a page, and are generally a nuisance.
 No advertisements appear on the AIEL website.

 - Fewer Images on a Page.
 Our photo galleries and catalogue pages aside, excessive numbers of images are kept low so as to provide very fast page loading -- even on non-broadband connections.

 - Small File Sizes for Images.
 Related to the above, by keeping the file of each image to a reasonable size, loading speed is enhanced.
 File sizes are typically in the 20 to 40 kB range.
 For photo pages such as the Shop Photo Tour and the Photo Galleries, few exceed 75 kB.

 - No Sounds.
 Since this is not a speech, music, or sound effects site, there are no audio files here -- not even in the background.
 These are especially annoying when they start automatically.
 There are also no bothersome `shh-ting', `whoop', `click' or `poomp' sounds that interfere with your personal music to which you might be listening while perusing the documents here.

 - No Videos.
 As above, no videos are used.
 They consume lots of resources, and when set to run automatically, they cannot always be easily turned off.

 - Keyboard Accessible.
-For those persons that cannot use a pointer device, all content is able to be accessed via keyboard.
+For those persons that cannot use a pointer device (or prefer not to), all content is able to be accessed via keyboard.

 - No Tracking.
 We never track any of your browsing, nor do we gather any personal information.